How to start a farm business

 Written and reviewed by:

-There’s no avoiding the facts on the ground – farming can be a brutally tough line of work to make a success of.
-But, potential profits are there, provided you plan carefully, understand the upfront and ongoing costs, and know exactly what you’re getting into.
+There’s no avoiding the fact that farming can be a brutally tough line of work to make a success of.
+However, potential profits are there, provided you plan carefully, understand the upfront and ongoing costs, and know exactly what you’re getting into.

-Below, we’ll take you through the obvious and not so obvious costs, such as machinery, land, and property, as well as other considerations such as marketing and location, so you can get started on setting up your own farming business.
+Below, we’ll take you through the obvious and not-so-obvious costs, such as machinery, land and property, as well as other considerations, such as marketing and location, so you can hit the ground running and get your own farming business started.

 Startups.co.uk can help your business succeed